-Chris raising money for MARCY-HOLMES NEIGHBORHOOD ASSOCIATION
+Chris is raising money for MARCY-HOLMES NEIGHBORHOOD ASSOCIATION.

 Help us restore our neighborhood's treasured and storied little park.

 Elwell Park in Marcy-Holmes—an art-filled public space for gathering, playing and musing—needs your help.

 Donate now and double the value of your gift thanks to neighborhood residents Craig Harris and Candy Keuhn!* All gifts are tax-deductible.

 At 714 6th Street SE, in the heart of the Marcy-Holmes neighborhood, sits Elwell Park—fondly referred to as Turtle Park for the sculptured mosaic turtle that welcomes visitors.
 Long-time neighborhood residents know well this park’s colorful history.
 Some residents discover it on walks, runs or family outings.
 Many more don’t even know it exists.Yet, the park is an important neighborhood asset that needs your help.

 Elwell has a long history.
 It was established in 1968—after we lost the original, much larger Elwell Park to the construction of 35W.
 Then, in 1999, the neighborhood community came together to redesign the park as an art-filled, community gathering space.